Contact Us

 Why should I work with Rooftop Music if I have my own home studio?

 Rooftop Music is an audio and video studio specializing in content for your social media presence or your electronic press kit (EPK).
 My goal is to give you an audio and visual representation of what your band (or solo or duo or whatever collective) sounds like on stage.
 This is most times difficult to do in a club where you gig because of all the variables involved in setting up and playing a live gig.
-My studio is setup with a 15′ x 15′ stage area fully equipped with PA/monitors, drums, and amps.
+My studio is setup with a 15′ x 15′ stage area fully equipped with PA/subs/monitors, drums, guitar amps, and stage piano.

-Ideally our space is a rehearsal studio where you have the option to add a studio-quality recording and video for an upcharge to your studio space rental.
+Ideally, this space is a rehearsal studio where you have the option to add a studio-quality live recording with video.

 What are Rooftop Music’s rates?